 Creation Transaction Fee.
-A fixed purchase (i.e., creation) transaction fee, payable to the Funds' custodian, may be imposed for the transfer and other transaction costs associated with the purchase of Creation Units ("Creation Order Costs").
-The standard fixed creation transaction fee for each Fund is \$300, regardless of the number of Creation Units created in the transaction.
-Each Fund may adjust the standard fixed creation transaction fee from time to time.
-The fixed creation fee may be waived on certain orders if the applicable Fund's custodian has determined to waive some or all of the Creation Order Costs associated with the order or another party, such as the Adviser, has agreed to pay such fee.
+A fixed purchase (i.e., creation) transaction fee, payable to the Fund's custodian, may be imposed for the transfer and other transaction costs associated with the purchase of Creation Units ("Creation Order Costs").
+The standard fixed creation transaction fee for the Fund is \$300, regardless of the number of Creation Units created in the transaction.
+The Fund may adjust the standard fixed creation transaction fee from time to time.
+The fixed creation fee may be waived on certain orders if the Fund's custodian has determined to waive some or all of the Creation Order Costs associated with the order or another party, such as the Adviser, has agreed to pay such fee.

-In addition, a variable fee, payable to the Funds, of up to a maximum of 2% of the value of the Creation Units subject to the transaction may be imposed for cash purchases, non-standard orders, or partial cash purchases of Creation Units.
+In addition, a variable fee, payable to the Fund, of 0.02% of the value of the Creation Units subject to the transaction may be imposed for cash purchases, non-standard orders, or partial cash purchases of Creation Units.
 The variable charge is primarily designed to cover additional costs (e.g., brokerage, taxes) involved with buying the securities with cash.
-For orders comprised entirely of cash, a variable fee of 0.02% of the value of the order will be charged by the applicable Fund.
-For orders partially comprised of cash in lieu of certain Deposit Securities, a variable fee of 0.02% of the value of such cash in lieu of Deposit Securities will be charged by the applicable Fund.
-Each Fund may determine to not charge a variable fee on certain orders when the Adviser has determined that doing so is in the best interests of Fund shareholders, e.g., for creation orders that facilitate changes to the applicable Fund's portfolio in a more tax efficient manner than could be achieved without such order.
+The Fund may determine to not charge a variable fee on certain orders when the Adviser has determined that doing so is in the best interests of Fund shareholders.